-McAlpine Creek Greenway is the southern portion of the greenway and extends from McAlpine Creek Park to Sardis Road.
+McAlpine Creek Greenway is the southern portion of the greenway and extends from McAlpine Creek Park to Margaret Wallace Road.
 It is constructed mainly of crushed gravel, but there are short segments which are paved or sidewalks.
 Campbell Creek Greenway is the paved, northern portion of the greenway and is shaded by trees on both sides for nearly its entire length.
-Both greenways have wide trails, making up a 4-mile segment.
 Numerous pedestrian and community access points also are available along these two greenways.
+The Campbell Creek Greenway was recently extended to Lockmont Drive to make the entire greenway a 6.2-mile segment.

 The McAlpine Creek and Campbell Creek greenways will delight nature enthusiasts.
 With 188 documented species of birds along the trail and nearby populations of otters and beavers, trail visitors can enjoy recreating in a wildlife-rich area.
 The land around the trail also hosts Mecklenburg County's only population of a native Lakespur (Delphinium tricorne), a very rare, purple wildflower that blooms in the spring.